NBA Finals Suns-Bucks: Kanye West Makes Major Announcement During Game 6

-NBA Finals Suns-Bucks: Kanye West Makes Major Announcement During Game 6 Of Finals
+NBA Finals Suns-Bucks: Kanye West Made A Major Announcement During Game 6 Of Finals

 Kanye West had a major announcement during Game 6 of the NBA Finals.

-Kanye West had a major announcement during Game 6 of the NBA Finals, and a Tweet from Def Jam Recordings can be seen with the statement in a photo below.
+Kanye West had a major announcement during Game 6 of the NBA Finals on Tuesday, and a Tweet from Def Jam Recordings can be seen with the statement in a photo below.

 More about the announcement can be seen in Tweets below.